Jiaxen/hexdle/README.md

 # Hexdle
-Another Wordle Clone, for colour hexes
+Another Wordle Clone, for colour hexes.
+Written in Python with a tkinter gui.

 ## Colour h..what?
 A hexadecimal color is written as #RRGGBB.